 If you’re just starting to save or would like to be able to use to your funds if needed, a savings account is the answer.
 Savings accounts are a safe, accessible way to earn with steady returns.
 Not all savings accounts are the same so it’s important to do your research to find the right fit for you.
 The national average savings account interest rate in 2017 is 0.06% - compare rates in your area to ensure you’re maximize your earnings.

 Money Market Accounts (MMA)

 If you have a higher balance you’d like to access from time to time, another safe option is a money market account.
 A money market account yields a higher return than that of a traditional savings account.

-While some money market accounts make your funds available via ATM card or checks, it’s important to understand that for any savings (traditional or MMA) account, regulation D limits you to six (6) transfers from the account per month.
+While money market accounts may allow your funds to be available via ATM card or checks, it’s important to understand that for any savings (traditional or MMA) account, Regulation D may restrict you to six (6) electronic transactions from the account per month.

 Learn more about Thrive Money Market with industry-leading rates.

 If you’re interested in a traditional savings account or money market account, make sure the financial institution has a robust online and mobile banking platform with features to help you save more, including the ability to easily transfer funds in online banking or from your smartphone and to deposit checks via your mobile device.

 If you have extra funds you won’t need to use in the near future, opening a certificate will jump-start your earnings with a higher fixed-rate in exchange for locking in your money for a set term.
 With a variety of terms available, you can choose a time frame aligning with your goals.

 Whether you’re saving for something specific in the future or just want your savings to grow faster, opening a certificate ensures your money is safe and secure until the term ends.